9To5Civil

 As mentioned above, a stem wall is no different than a retaining wall, and if anything at all, it is a part of it.

-Monolithic Slabs Vs Stem Wall Foundation
+Monolithic Slab Vs Stem Wall

 The aforementioned foundations are the most popular on the market right now.
 Let’s decide whether the former is one upon the other or the latter.
+A monolithic slab with stem wall costs more time and expense than a monolithic slab foundation.

 1. Flat Land Requirement: